1.5 Cross-sectoral approach with other ministries

 The Department of European Social Fund of the Ministry of Falimy, Labour and Social Policy announced in June 2018 the programme Youth solidarity in action (Młodzież solidarna w działaniu) that supports initiatives contributing to gaining social competencies by young people under 29 years old.
 The budget of the programme amounted to PLN 20 mln.

 The “Responsible Development Strategy with a perspective to 2030” indicates youth-related strategic projects whose implementation will contribute to the achievements of the objectives set:

 - Guarantees for Youth - “a programme addressing the individual and comprehensive employment and educational activation of young people entering the labour market (unemployed, economically inactive and jobseekers).”
 The Ministry of Family and Social Policy is the entity responsible for the implementation of the programme.

 Other sectoral and cross-sectoral programmes and projects with young people as beneficiaries include:

 - The Programme “Family 500+” (Program Rodzina 500+) which started on 1 April 2016.
 Under the programme, parents and guardians of children under 18 may be granted support amounting to PLN 500 for every child.

-- The programme “Government Program First Business - Support for Starters” (Rządowy Program Pierwszy Biznes - Wsparcie w starcie) is run to support the development of entrepreneurship.
+- The Programme “Government Program First Business - Support for Starters” (Rządowy Program Pierwszy Biznes - Wsparcie w starcie) is run to support the development of entrepreneurship.
 This programme allows higher education students in their final year, those who graduate from either high school or higher education, as well as registered unemployed persons to apply for low-interest loans to start a business or create a job for an unemployed person.
-In 2022 the amount of the loan is above PLN 120,000.
+In 2023 the amount of the loan is above PLN 130,000.
 The programme has been implemented in all provinces.